Where Hindsight Credit Can Reside: A Signed-Capacity View of Token Updates in RLVR: Related Works

 \subsection{Information-Theoretic Perspectives}

-Beyond empirical analyses, a growing body of theoretical work seeks principled foundations for credit assignment in RL. \citet{arumugam2021information} formalized token-level credit as Conditional Mutual Information (CMI) between actions and returns, establishing that the policy entropy upper-bounds the information any single action can carry about the outcome.
-This result, originally developed for general MDPs, has direct implications for RLVR: since most tokens in a reasoning chain are near-deterministic (low entropy), their CMI with the binary reward is provably close to zero, regardless of the sequence-level outcome.
-We build upon this insight by mapping the CMI framework to the RLVR setting (Section~\ref{sec:info_theory}), deriving testable predictions that our four-quadrant experiments subsequently validate.
-Concurrently, \citet{TokenHiddenReward2025} introduced the Token Hidden Reward framework, which learns an implicit per-token reward signal and found that reward-carrying tokens overlap with high-entropy positions by over 90\%---an empirical confirmation of the CMI bound. \citet{LearningDynamicsLLM2025} analyzed learning dynamics during fine-tuning and identified a ``squeezing effect'' at low-entropy positions, consistent with our gradient analysis showing that the factor $(1-\pi_{o_t})$ vanishes as confidence increases.
-These complementary perspectives converge on the same conclusion: effective credit assignment in RLVR must be entropy-aware.
+Beyond empirical analyses, a growing body of theoretical work seeks principled foundations for credit assignment in RL. \citet{arumugam2021information} formalized action credit through Conditional Mutual Information (CMI) between actions and returns.
+It implies that policy entropy upper-bounds the information an action can carry about the outcome.
+This result, originally developed for general MDPs, suggests a natural interpretation for RLVR: many routine tokens in a reasoning chain are near-deterministic, so the CMI bound rules out large expected reward-conditioned shifts at these positions.
+This work maps the CMI framework to the RLVR setting (Section~\ref{sec:info_theory}), deriving signed-capacity predictions that our four-quadrant experiments subsequently probe.
+Concurrently, \citet{TokenHiddenReward2025} introduced the Token Hidden Reward framework, which learns an implicit per-token reward signal and found that reward-carrying tokens overlap with high-entropy positions by over 90\%---empirical evidence in line with the hindsight-capacity view. \citet{LearningDynamicsLLM2025} analyzed learning dynamics during fine-tuning and identified a ``squeezing effect'' at low-entropy positions, matching our gradient analysis showing that the factor $(1-\pi_{o_t})$ vanishes as confidence increases.
+These complementary perspectives converge on the same conclusion: entropy is a useful capacity signal for locating where non-trivial hindsight shifts may reside, even though it is not itself an exact credit estimator.